-Congenital adrenal hyperplasia (CAH) is usually detected through a routine blood test in newborns or prenatal testing, allowing lifesaving treatment to begin right away.
 However, it’s still important to recognize the symptoms.
 Keeping an eye out for signs of CAH can help ensure your baby’s treatment is working properly.

-Vomiting and diarrhea can lead to dehydration.
-CAH can also cause your baby to lose too much sodium and water through their urine, which can result in dangerously low fluid levels.
 A dehydrated newborn may have dry eyes, dry skin, and a dry mouth.
 The soft spot in the center of their skull might look sunken.
-If you press on their thumbnail until it turns pale, it should turn red again quickly — if it takes more than two seconds, this may be a sign of dehydration.
-These warning signs mean you should get your baby to a healthcare provider right away.
+If you press on a baby’s thumbnail until it turns pale, it should return to its original color again quickly — if it takes more than two seconds, this may be a sign of dehydration.
+These warning signs mean you should take your baby to a healthcare provider right away.

 Weight loss is also common in babies diagnosed with CAH.
-This is beyond the normal weight loss that babies experience after birth.
-If your baby doesn’t gain this weight back within two weeks or continues to lose weight, talk to their healthcare team right away.
-If they’re being treated for CAH, they may need additional treatment.
+This is beyond the typical weight loss that babies experience in the first few days after birth.
+If your baby doesn’t regain this weight within two weeks or continues to lose weight, talk to their healthcare team right away.
+If your baby is being treated for CAH, they may need additional treatment.
 If your baby hasn’t been diagnosed, it’s time to run some tests.

 Recognizing CAH symptoms early can make a big difference in your baby’s health.
 If you notice anything concerning, talk to your doctor as soon as possible.
 With the right care and monitoring, babies with CAH can grow and thrive.
 Early treatment helps manage symptoms and supports healthy development.